 It's worth bearing in mind though that installing a new wireless router isn't going to magically boost the speed of the internet being piped into your home.
 You'll still be getting the same connection speed sent to you from the local exchange, and you'll need to pay your ISP more money to get an improvement on that.

-The best wireless routers you can buy today
+The best wireless routers you can buy today in 2022

 If you don't mind the looks of the Archer AX11000 from TP-Link, and you can stomach the price, then we reckon this is just about the best wireless router upgrade out there.
 If you're going to buy a new router then you might as well go all in on the idea, and the TP-Link Archer AX11000 is simply packed with features and performance to improve your network.